≡ Menu

 Graded death benefit policies are typically found in guaranteed issue or simplified issue life insurance policies, which are intended for people who have health issues or are older and may not qualify for traditional life insurance policies and states that the policy will not provide any coverage for natural causes of death for the first 2-3 years (depending upon the insurance carrier).

-Now as one can see, final expense life insurance policies can be a valuable tool for covering the costs of a person’s funeral and burial expenses.
-It can provide financial protection for loved ones during a difficult time and can help alleviate the financial burden of these expenses.
+As one can see, final expense life insurance policies can be a valuable tool for covering the costs of a person’s funeral and burial expenses.
+They can provide financial protection for loved ones during a difficult time and help alleviate the financial burden of these expenses.

-Fortunately, we here at IBUSA offer a wide variety of different final expense products in additional to more traditional term and whole life insurance policies as well, so should you choose to give us a call, we’ll be able to review all of your options with you.
+Fortunately, we here at IBUSA offer a wide variety of final expense products in addition to more traditional term and whole life insurance policies.
+So, should you choose to call us, we can review your options.

 0 comments… add one